cold-briu/celo-colombia-bootcamp/README.md

 #### Instructor Deliverables:

 * Weekly office-hour schedule shared via Google Calendar
-* Static website hosting the full course outline, project templates, toolchain links, and FAQ
+* Static website hosting the full course outline, project templates, toolchain links, and FAQ.
 * GitHub repos for each session with starter code and issue templates
 * Bootcamp project on Karma GAP with milestone tracking
 * Recap content and coordination of Twitter Space finale